openshift/enhancements/enhancements/machine-config/certificate-authorities-for-image-registries.md

 certificate authorities for image registries, so that openshift-apiserver can access registries.

-For them, the controller should create a merged config map in `openshift-config-managed`.
+For them, the mechanism should create a merged config map in `openshift-config-managed`.

 ### API Extensions